menvuthy/portfolio/docs/Content/Documentation/google-earth-engine/3-calculate-monthly-rainfall-from-CHIRPS.rst

 **2. Visualize rainfall in Cambodia**

 The feature boundary of Cambodia is based on the international boundary dataset provided by The United States Office of the Geographer.
 The boundary data is available in GEE and known as `LSIB 2017: Large Scale International Boundary Polygons <https://developers.google.com/earth-engine/datasets/catalog/USDOS_LSIB_SIMPLE_2017#description>`__.
 The country name code can be referred to `FIPS country codes <https://en.wikipedia.org/wiki/List_of_FIPS_country_codes>`__.
-With this feature, we can clip the temperature global image to the shape of our region of interest.
+With this feature, we can clip the global rainfall image to the shape of our region of interest.

 .. code-block:: JavaScript